 Go over the accident scene and discuss the probable questions with your lawyer.
 Prepare notes of the day of the accident.
 Read about different questions which may be posed to you.
 Your car accident attorney will help you understand the different aspects of the procedure.

 The discovery process generally continues after a deposition.
 Further details and witnesses may come to light due to a deposition in a car accident case.
 As a result, the lawyers involved in the case often need to investigate, follow up on new information, and even depose more witnesses.

 Contact Christopher S. Hoffmann

 If you or a loved one have been the victim of a car accident in Missouri, contact The Hoffmann Law Firm.
-With more than 20 years of experience, Christopher Hoffmann works exclusively with car accident injury claims.
+With 25 years of experience, Christopher Hoffmann works exclusively with car accident injury claims.